-Obbed on Monday the second of Fanuary, at Blackbeath near Greenwich, by two persons tail of statute, black hair, brown collused Cloaths; about half an hour after five a clock in the afternoon, of one light gray Gelding, fix years old next grals, about fifteen hands, bob-tailed, with a Portmantle, wherein was leveral forts of Lintailed, with a Portmantle, wherein was feveral lotts of Lingmen and wearing Apparel, &c.
-A bay Gelding about four-teen mandy, bob' sail'd, having A flar on his forehead, with an green plufh Saddle, Holfters, and a Cafe of ferew'd barrill Pithols, the Goods of Fibn Bayues of Old Fury, London, Elegif any person can give notice of the Parties or Horses to William Liach, at the Coun in Constit Stationer, shall be well Yelwarded for their pains.
+Obbed on Monday the second of Fanuary, at Blackbeath near Becemwich, by two persons tail of statute, black hair, brown collused Cloaths; about half an hour after five a clock in the afternoon, of one light gray Gelding, fix years old next grals, about fifteen hands, bob-tailed, with a Portmantle, wherein was leveral forts of Lintailed, with a Portmantle, wherein was feveral lotts of Lingmen and wearing Apparel, &c.
+A bay Gelding about four-teen mandy bob rail'd, having a fig. on his forehead, with an green plush Saddle, Holsters, and a Case of serwed barrill Pithols, the Goods of Fibn Bayues of Old Fury, London, Esq.; if any person can give notice of the Parties or Horses to William Liach, at the Coun in Constit Stationer, shall be well Yellwarded for their pains.

-A Router becrook to firmt Fan November borrowed of Fastin.
+A Router becrook to station was borrowed of Fastin.

-A Bouci themoth instant, fancions was bottomed of Fastible A Rowland, an icon grey Gelding, is hands high and appeared, a cloudy face, a running little on the right hide of his nick hear the jaw-bone, trots all Whoever gives notice of Horse of Man to folgh the same in Committee of Horse of Man to folgh the same in Committee of are grave at Meaux, and feem to take that way 3 | freet, London, shall have 20s, Reward.
+A Bouci themoth instant, fancions was bottomed of Fastible A Rowland, an icon grey Gelding, is hands high and appeared, a cloudy face, a running little on the right hide of his nick hear the jaw-bone, trots all Whoever gives notice of Horse of Man to folgh from and the Sweat in Constitution